SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 ### Style and standards

 The Style and Standards topic describes the grammar and preferred word choices, and ensures that your content meets the requirements for publication.
-Because this guide relies on the <a href="http://www.amazon.com/Microsoft-Manual-Style-4th-Edition/dp/0735648719">Microsoft Manual of Style - 4th Edition</a> (MMoS), this page documents only those standards that are applied differently, or that the MMoS does not address.
-Search this page for any term to read about the standard.
+Since this guide is based on the <a href="https://docs.microsoft.com/en-us/style-guide/">Microsoft Writing Style Guide</a>, this page documents only those standards that are applied differently, or that the Microsoft Writing Style Guide does not address.

 #### Grammar